-- Your Thesis/Capstone Advisor is ideally someone who is familiar with your work, for example either a faculty member whose class you have taken or whose advising you have sought. - Your Thesis/Capstone Advisor should be knowledgeable in your chosen topic area. - The faculty member and you should generally be compatible in terms of personality since you will spend significant portions of time together. - Your Thesis/Capstone Advisor need not be a faculty member in your major but needs to meet the above criteria.
+- Your Capstone Advisor is ideally someone who is familiar with your work, for example either a faculty member whose class you have taken or whose advising you have sought. - Your Capstone Advisor should be knowledgeable in your chosen topic area. - The faculty member and you should generally be compatible in terms of personality since you will spend significant portions of time together. - Your Capstone Advisor need not be a faculty member in your major but needs to meet the above criteria.
 However, some departments require that students completing theses in their discipline be declared majors in that discipline.

-Thesis/Capstone Project Committee
+Capstone Project Committee

-All students will have a Thesis/Capstone Project committee who will review the final project and provide feedback and support during the d process.
+All students will have a Capstone Project committee who will review the final project and provide feedback and support during the process.
 This committee will be made up of the following roles:

-- Thesis/Capstone Advisor
+- Capstone Advisor

-- Honors Departmental Liaison
+- Honors Chair (Schulze Chair for Honors and Interdisciplinary Studies)

 - Honors Program Director